TGuillerme/dispRity/Roadmap.md

  * `check.time` function for sanitizing both `changepoint` and `time.window` args

+ * `check.dispRity` function to sanitize data input:
+   *  has both a tree and matrix
+   *  check if it is multi or not (i.e., sometimes will be using sample ace data, so n(matrix) > 1 )
+   *  check if it has subsets defined already or not
+   *  check the tree and matrix match
+   *

  * `"chrono.test"` data.frame style = `make.deltatronic`
    * at base level, is data.frame of: time | disparity | intervention
    * has conditional calls depending on `method = ...`, i.e. `if(method == "citsa") {delta_df$real_vs_control <- c(rep(1, nrow(real)), rep(0, nrow(cont)))}